vectordotdev/vector/docs/manual/setup/transformation.md

 [topology][docs.topology].

-The transform that you will likely use most often is the [`remap`][docs.remap] transform, which enables you to use a single-purpose data transformation language called [Vector Remap Language][docs.vrl] (VRL for short) to define your transformation logic.
-VRL has several features that should make it your first choice for Vector transforms:
+The transform that you will likely use most often is the [`remap`][docs.remap] transform, which uses a single-purpose data transformation language called [Vector Remap Language][docs.vrl] (VRL for short) to define event transformation logic.
+VRL has several features that should make it your first choice for transforming data in Vector:

 * It offers a wide range of observability-data-specific [functions][docs.vrl_funcs] that map directly to observability use cases.